wilsonmar/wilsonmar.github.io/shop/index.md

    - Locator beacon (such as Tile)
    <br /><br />

-   The trouble with them is that I need to hassle with keeping its battery charged.
+   PROTIP: The trouble with anything electrical is the hassle of remembering to keep its battery charged.

 Other qualities and alternatives I've considered during my survey of various ones out there are below.